exchange12rocks/PSGPPreferences/docs/Add-GPPGroup.md

 ```

 ### -InputObject
-Specifies an object of a group which you want to add into a GPO.
+Specifies an object of a group definition which you want to add into a GPO.
 You can create one with New-GPPGroup.

 ```yaml
 Type: GPPItemGroup